ukparliament/procedure-parsing/public/comments/business_step.rb.md

 If the business step does not have one inbound route ...

     if inbound_routes.size != 1
-... log the step as has having an unexpected number of routes.
+... log the step as has having an unexpected number of inbound routes.

       logger.error "Business step with ID #{source_step.id} has #{inbound_routes.size} inbound routes."
 Otherwise, if the business step does have one inbound route ...